 Draft Civil plans have been submitted that contain this infrastructure and are under review by the Public Works Director.
+These plans have since been re-submitted on December 10, 2021.

 B. Sewer, Water, and Stormwater Plan Approval: Development permits for stormwater drainage, sewer and water improvements shall not be issued until the Public Works Director or their designee has approved all stormwater, sanitary sewer and water plans in conformance with City standards, and Florence Code Title 9 Chapters 2, 3 and 5.